A Guide to Unclaimed Dividends with IEPF

 How does an unclaimed dividend account get transferred to the IEPF?

-A dividend is declared as unclaimed dividends when a shareholder does not claim it.
+A dividend is declared as an unclaimed dividends when a shareholder does not claim it.
 As per section 124(6) of the Act of 2013, the corporation must transfer the unclaimed dividends to the Investor Education and Protection Fund (IEPF) if the legitimate owner does not claim them within seven consecutive years.
-Nonetheless, a shareholder may contact the IEPF Authority at any moment to claim their shares or dividends.utilizing the form-5 IEPF.
+Nonetheless, a shareholder may contact the IEPF Authority at any moment to claim their shares or dividends. utilizing the form-5 IEPF.

 Why are dividends left unclaimed?